LongsightGroup/google-drive-lti/README.txt

     googleDriveLti.service.account.private.key.file=/secure/<filename>

-4f.
     OR// Deploy google private key external to web application (cp p12-file to directory accessible by webapp)

     ## Update googleServiceProps.properties
     googleDriveLti.service.account.private.key.file.classpath=false
     googleDriveLti.service.account.private.key.file=<absolute file location>

-4g.
-If the googleServiceProps.properties file is in the $TOMCAT directory then follow the procedures to do this
-     1.cd $TOMCAT
-     2.create a directory named "google" and add the properties file into it $TOMCAT/google/googleServiceProps.properties 3.Add properties to JAVA_OPTS for Tomcat:
-        -DgoogleServicePropsPath=$TOMCAT/google/googleServiceProps.properties

-5. Set the context portion of the LTI service URL
+4d.
+The googleServiceProps.properties file may optionally be deployed external to the war file:
+    ## Update JAVA_OPTS for Tomcat to include:
+    -DgoogleServicePropsPath=<fully-qualified-directory-name>/googleServiceProps.properties

-5a.
-This is the default configuration (deploy google-drive-lti.war web application):
+4e.
+This is the default context configuration (deploy google-drive-lti.war web application):

     googleDriveLti.context=google-drive-lti/googledrivelti

-5b.
-This is an alternate configuration (deployed web application is ROOT application, such as is done by Amazon AWS Elastic Beanstalk):
+    OR// This is an alternate configuration (deployed web application is ROOT application, such as is done by Amazon AWS Elastic Beanstalk):

     googleDriveLti.context=googledrivelti